chrisdurfee/base/README.md

 - **SimpleData**: A shallow data object.
 - **Models**: Child of Data, with default attributes and server resource connectivity.

+Learn more about Data Binding: [Base Data Binding](https://github.com/chrisdurfee/base/wiki/Directives#binding-to-data)

 ## Performance

 Components are static by default, rendering only once per instance.
 They become dynamic when bound to bindable data sources, allowing for content re-rendering, value changes, function calls, and class additions on data change.

 ## Getting Started

-To begin using the Base Framework, follow these steps:
+To begin using the Base Framework in a client-side or server-side rendered project, follow these steps:

 1. **Clone the repository**:
 ```bash